Mark

 v16.
 For the Pharisees, the purity of table fellowship was easily stained in the presence of a "sinner" and they were less than impressed by Jesus' failure to remain separate from the unclean.

 v17.
 The form of this incident is quite common in the gospels.
-Jesus performs a significant act, it is challenged by the Pharisees, Jesus counters with a truth that they may well agree with, but he interprets it radically such that the opposition is silenced.
-In this episode, the meal represents the messianic feast where God's forgiven people share in eternal fellowship.
+Jesus performs a significant act, it is challenged by the Pharisees, Jesus counters with a truth that they may well agree with, but he interprets it radically such that they are silenced.
+In this episode, the meal represents the messianic feast where forgiven sinners, outcasts, share in God's promised blessings.
 In the face of his critics, Jesus makes the point that it is the sinner who needs forgiveness, not the righteous, and therefore, it is proper for him to work with those who need forgiveness.
-The Pharisees may well nod in agreement with Jesus' argument, yet instead of identifying the "called out ones" with the "righteous", Jesus has actually identified them with the "sinners" (the lost who have sought and found forgiveness and thus, entry into the kingdom of heaven).
+The Pharisees may well nod in agreement with Jesus' argument, but they fail to recognize that they too are sinners and are in need of forgiveness.

 v18.
-The question over fasting serves to challenge the "righteous" Pharisees (churchmen) and so provide another opportunity for radical teaching.
-The Day of Atonement was the only designated fast day, but the Pharisees had developed a pattern of regular fasting; one obviously followed by the Baptist and his disciples as well.
+The question over fasting serves to challenge Jesus' audience and so provide another opportunity for radical teaching.
+The Day of Atonement was the only designated fast day, but the Pharisees had developed a pattern of regular fasting, one also followed by the Baptist and his disciples.

 Disarming the self-righteous

-When arguing with a (another!) self-righteous person, the best method is to go for the high moral ground and throw as much water as possible on the slippery slope below.
-A clergyman recently spoke of a meeting he chaired for the purchase of new carpet in the church (always a matter of heated debate).
+A colleague of mine recently spoke of a meeting he chaired for the purchase of new carpet in his church.
+Anyone who has ever attended a church management meeting know only too well how such an issue can stir passionate debate.
 One youthful member demanded that Bible texts be woven into the carpet, therefore justifying the expense of such an extravagance.
-In the heat of the moment the minister didn't know what to say.
+In the heat of the moment my friend didn't know what to say.
 The following day, as is always the case, he thought of a wonderful line he could have used.
+At least he gave me the benefit of is afterthought.
 "I would consider writing the scripture on my door post, even on my forehead, but on the ground, to be trampled underfoot, never!"

-Jesus' capacity to lay bare the conviction of human self-worth, is a joy to behold.
+Jesus' capacity to lay bare the conviction of human self-worth is a joy to behold.
 He disarms us before the grace of God.
 He acts provocatively, defends Biblically and contends radically.
-If you like, he pokes the cocky, heads for the moral high ground, and throws water on the slippery slope of self-worth.
-Having disarmed his critics, maybe they will come to see that salvation is by grace through faith and not of works.
+If you like, he pokes the cocky, heads for the moral high ground, and throws water on the slippery slope of self-worth below.
+Having disarmed his critics, it is then that they may come to see that salvation is by grace through faith and not of works.

 May we all be disarmed before the sovereign grace of God.